-- development and implementation of systemic assumptions and internal regulations consistent with those assumptions; - recommending to other PZU Group entities solutions for the application of a consistent compliance function and a systemic approach to compliance risk management; - monitoring of the compliance risk management process, including in particular: performing compliance risk analyses, reviewing the degree of implementation of guidelines provided by external entities in respect of compliance risk management; - consulting on and issuing interpretations and guidelines for the application of the adopted standards of conduct and compliance risk management; - planning and delivery of training and internal communication in the field of compliance;. - preparation of compliance risk reports and information.
+- development and implementation of systemic assumptions and internal regulations consistent with those assumptions; - recommending to other PZU Group entities solutions for the application of a consistent compliance function and a systemic approach to compliance risk management; - monitoring of the compliance risk management process, including in particular: performing compliance risk analyses, reviewing the degree of implementation of guidelines provided by external entities in respect of compliance risk management; - · consulting on and issuing interpretations and guidelines for the application of the adopted standards of conduct and compliance risk management; - planning and delivery of training and internal communication in the field of compliance;. - preparation of compliance risk reports and information.

-In turn, activities of the heads of organizational units related to ongoing management of compliance risk include, among others:
+In turn, activities of the heads of organizational units related to ongoing management of compliance risk include, among reporting any threats and events in the compliance risk